Scanning the Skies: Astronomy and Medieval Society

 So reads the subtitle that appears in four manuscripts of Geoffrey Chaucer's Treatise on the Astrolabe, a text that he addresses to his young son.
 Chaucer is widely celebrated for his wry humour and memorable characters, but his understanding of astronomy is less well-known; we examine the literary contexts of his work, but rarely the scientific ones.
 In doing so, we overlook a body of knowledge on which many medieval writers drew.
 Whether this subtitle is Chaucer's own or the harsh judgment of an unimpressed scribe, it conveys how fundamental astronomy was to late medieval natural knowledge, whether one chose to pursue a career in academia or (like Chaucer) wool trading and poetry.

-The "Almanacs and Astrology" collection attests to the presence of astronomy in everyday life, featuring popular manuscripts such as a Persian almanac (LJS 434) and a German astronomical anthology designed for children (LJS 445).
-And of course, there are other "Treatises on the Astrolabe," a tool used to measure the height of a celestial object above the Earth's horizon.
+The "Almanacs and Astrology" collection attests to the presence of astronomy in everyday life, featuring popular manuscripts such as a Persian almanac (LJS 434) and a German astronomical miscellany once owned by children (LJS 445).
+And of course, there are other "Treatises on the Astrolabe," a tool used to measure the height of an object above the Earth's horizon.
 The astrolabe was refined and improved in the Islamic world before it was brought north of Spain in the tenth century, likely by Pope Sylvester II.

 The most recent manuscript in this exhibit, LJS 64, is a collection of illustrations to Peuerbach’s Theoricae novae planetarum, including many of the rotating discs known as volvelles (e.g. p.
 7, at left).
 Peuerbach’s text addresses Ptolemaic concepts such as epicycles (small circles along which celestial bodies move) and deferents (larger circles along which epicycle centers move around the Earth).
 It became a standard university text in the late fifteenth century, and remained one until it was supplanted by heliocentric astronomy in the seventeenth century.
 Indeed, all of these texts describe an obsolete form of science, negated by the Copernican model and its later developments.
 However, they also reveal a period characterized by intense scholarly engagement with the cosmos, and the active movement of ideas among cultures that shared an interest in mapping the skies.